paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (6) to take such other remedial action as may be appropriate under procedures agreed to by the Department and the exclusive representative (if any).

-**(c) Finality of decisions; judicial review** Except as provided in subsection (d) of this section, decisions of the Board under this subchapter shall be final, subject only to judicial review as provided in [section 4140 of this title](./chapter-052-foreign-service.md#section-4140).
+**(c) Finality of decisions; judicial review** Except as provided in subsection (d), decisions of the Board under this subchapter shall be final, subject only to judicial review as provided in [section 4140 of this title](./chapter-052-foreign-service.md#section-4140).

 **(d) Recommendations**